 Exceptions to Voter Identification Requirements

-Most states with voter identification requirements make some exceptions.
-These may include people who:
+Most states with strict voter identification requirements make some exceptions.
+Including exceptions from laws that both are and are not in place for 2014.
+These exceptions may include people who:

-- Have religious objections to being photographed (Arkansas, Indiana, Kansas, Mississippi, South Carolina, Tennessee, Texas)
+- Have religious objections to being photographed (Arkansas, Indiana, Kansas, Mississippi, South Carolina, Tennessee, Texas, Wisconsin)

 - Are indigent (Indiana, Tennessee)